pw4rn3r/ECE382/notes/L23/index.md

 ## [Lab 4](/382/labs/lab4/index.html) Overview

-In this lab, you'll create a library for working with the LCD on the Geek Box - your very first *device driver*.
+In this lab, you'll create a library for working with the LCD on the Booster Pack - your very first *device driver*.
 A good starting point might be the assembly code from Lab 3.
 You can port that to C to get it up and running.
 But, eventually, I'll expect you to create a reusable LCD library that you can use on future labs (you'll need it for Lab 5).

 *[Walk through tiers of functionality.]*